AkdenizKutayOcal/Command-Line-Personal-Notes/README.md

 3- Known bugs or problems:

---> No input error checks are done since it was not required in a assignment.
-Therefore user
-    has to write correct commands or the program will not work as needed.
+    No input error checks are done since it was not required in the assignment.
+Therefore user has to write correct commands or the program will not work as intended.